Number of Israelis reinfected by South African variant rises to 3, raising concerns

 Coronavirus variants have spurred worldwide concern that vaccination campaigns, in the long term, may not be enough to stem future, potentially more severe waves of infection, and may, in the short term, further delay countries’ plans to lift coronavirus restrictions on public life.

 On Jan.
-25, Israel closed its only international airport, Ben Gurion, “to prevent the entry of the virus mutations and to ensure that we progress quickly with our vaccination campaign,” said Prime Minister Benjamin Netanyahu, who has since added that he will likely extend the closure past the Feb.
-20 deadline.
+25, Israel closed its only functioning international airport, Ben Gurion, “to prevent the entry of the virus mutations and to ensure that we progress quickly with our vaccination campaign,” said Prime Minister Benjamin Netanyahu.
+He has since added that he will probably extend the closure past the Feb.
+20 deadline, although Israel is expected on Saturday to increase the quota of allowed incoming passengers to 2,000 a day.

 But as millions of Israelis continue to get vaccinated and the number of new cases drop, the government is also planning to launch a “green certificate” program as early as next week to enable vaccine recipients to enter public spaces such as stadiums, concert halls, or performance venues.
-On Saturday, it is also planning to increase the quota of incoming passengers into Ben Gurion Airport up to 2,000 a day.

 At the same time, the government is mulling a fifth national lockdown ahead of the carnival-like Jewish holiday of Purim on Feb.
-25, which was last year deemed to have been a super spreader event, particularly among ultra-Orthodox Israelis.
+25, which was last year deemed to have been a superspreader event, particularly among ultra-Orthodox Israelis.

-“We do not want to stop people from celebrating the holiday and ruining all the fun, but there is still a big worry,” said Israel’s coronavirus czar Nahman Ash.
+“We do not want to stop people from celebrating the holiday and ruining all the fun, but there is still a big worry,” said Israel’s coronavirus czar, Nachman Ash.